christophknabe/spring-ddd-bank/README.md

   This would require the usage of `client.id` and `account.id` as a composite ID for `AccountAccess`.
   Not so easy, see [JPA: How to associate entities with relationship attributes?](http://stackoverflow.com/questions/18739334/jpa-how-to-associate-entities-with-relationship-attributes)
 - Implementation of real unit tests with mock implementations of the repository interfaces.
-- Put an application layer with transaction management on top of the domain model.
-- Export the application layer as a REST service.

 ## References and Sources
 - [Detailed example text about DDD](https://www.mirkosertic.de/blog/2013/04/domain-driven-design-example/)